Fans of Saturday Night Live and all things comedy will appreciate experiencing a live television show taping of SNL in New York City.

 If you happen to be given standby tickets the day of the show, you’ll need to be at the studio before 7:15 pm for the dress rehearsal or before 10:45 pm for the live show.

 *Keep in mind that a stand-by ticket does not guarantee admission.
 There have been unfortunate stories of people who have traveled a long distance only to be told at the last minute that their SNL tickets would not be honored because the celebrity host brought too many people in their entourage or that the skit that they are doing that night requires some extra space, so less seats for the audience.

 Unfortunately, you weren’t picked for the lottery and you couldn’t get stand-by tickets.
 Now what?

-If you’re hanging out in the Rockefeller Plaza area, there are plenty of things to do on a Saturday.
+Also, if you’re hanging out in the Rockefeller Plaza area, there are plenty of things to do on a Saturday.
 Take a tour of Rockefeller Center, go backstage at Radio City Music Hall, see the entire city in the Top of the Rock Observation Deck or stroll through the Channel Gardens.

 In the winter time, you can go skating on the famous ice rink or take photos by the giant Rockefeller Center Christmas Tree.
 Steps away from Rockefeller Center, you’ll find the Museum of Modern Art, St. Patrick’s Cathedral and Fifth Avenue.

 There’s always plenty of things to do in New York City, especially on a Saturday night, so you’re sure to have an exciting night, no matter what.